 The beautifully dreamy music of the song is the perfect background for an imaginative leap, but the single-word chorus, with its extraordinary melding of arpeggiated guitar, hanging rhythms and majestic drum rolls, gives me the chills every time I hear it.

 Things seem to be going on quite swimmingly on OK Computer until “Exit Music (For a Film)” fills my headphones.
-I usually skip it.
-While I appreciate the alt-ending to Shakespeare’s worst play ever, the song is too fucking slow to hold my interest.
-I also believe that Romeo and Juliet have to be the two dumbest characters in literature, and I hated the movie with its gratuitously violent ending.
+I usually skip it; the song is too slow to hold my interest.
+I also believe that Romeo and Juliet have to be the two dumbest characters in literature, and I hated the movie for its gratuitously violent ending.
 My views may be colored because I grew up in a time when teenagers of my generation offed themselves in spasms of drama queen stupidity, but I don’t think “Exit Music” belongs on this album.
 It interrupts the flow and doesn’t connect well with the primary themes.

 Oh, well.
 I didn’t like everything on Revolver, either.